It might seem strange to put your customers into groups when customer success is built on individual, personalized outreach.

 As with many things in customer success, it’s best to start with something simple.
 Segmenting your customers by age or company type is easy, and will help you save time and run your customer success program more efficiently.

-From there, you can build up to more complicated segments, like churn score and behavior.
+From there, you can build up to more complicated segments based on customer health scores & more relevant metrics like churn likelihood.

 Of course, you’ll need software that supports these types of segments.
 Not every CRM will calculate how likely a customer is to churn (which is one reason why customer success software is so useful).